WPILib Commands in Visual Studio Code¶

 WPILib: Open WPILib Command Palette - This command is used to open a WPILib Command Palette (equivalent of hitting Ctrl+Shift+P and typing WPILib)

-WPILib: Open WPILib Help - This opens a simple page the links to the WPILib Screensteps documentation
+WPILib: Open WPILib Help - This opens a simple page which links to the WPILib documentation (this site)

 WPILib: Reset Ask for WPILib Updates Flag - This will clear the flag on the current project, allowing you to re-prompt to update a project to the latest WPILib version if you previously chose to not update.